hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight.
 If you are taller than 175 cm then I would recommend you to get the Hilleberg Unna instead (which is also my favourite tent even so I like the external design of the Soulo more).

 ### Best 1-Berson tent with priority on space and vestibule
-If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2 or the MSR Hubba Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (or a bigger Hilleberg tent if you plan longer winter trips).
+If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2 or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (or a bigger Hilleberg tent if you plan longer winter trips).
 Those tents are not self-standing.

 ### Best 1-person ultralight tent
 If low weight is your most important factor then you should consider the Hyperlite Mountain Gear Ulta Mid tent, followed by the Hilleberg Enan (or the Hilleberg Niak 1.5 if you need more space).